ocatak/Homomorphic-Neural-Cryptography/README.md

     - [Generate ciphertexts:](#generate-ciphertexts)

 ## System
-The system consist of five neural network, Alice, Bob, Eve and two Homomorphic Operation (HO) networks, the HO Addition network and HO Multiplication network.
+The system consist of five neural network, Alice, Bob, Eve and two Homomorphic Operation (HO) networks, the HO Addition network and the HO Multiplication network.
 An elliptic curve key pair is generated and Alice will use the public key to decrypt two plaintexts with a nonce for probabilistic encryption.
 The HO Addition network will do addition, while the HO Multiplication network will do multiplication on the two ciphertexts.
 Bob will decrypt the ciphertext produced by the HO networks using the private key, while Eve will attempt to decrypt the ciphertext without the private key.
 In addition Bob will be able to decrypt ciphertexts directly from Alice, while Eve is not.

 ![Cryptosystem](figures/cryptosystem.png)